mwvgroup/Surface-Brightness/README.md

 ####Code Overview / use:

 [Surface Brightness (Photometry).ipynb] (https://github.com/mwvgroup/Surface-Brightness/blob/master/Surface%20Brightness.ipynb) calculates the UV surface brightness of supernova environments using data from GALEX.
 The code begins by walking through a directory and building a list of .fits files containing a user specified keyword.
 After compiling this list, the script uses a .reg file to build a dictionary of redshifts and coordinates for each supernova of interest.
-It uses these coordinates to check each of the .fits files for an observed supernova and performs photometry using the [photutils package] (http://photutils.readthedocs.io/en/latest/) with a 1 kpc radius aperture.
+It uses these coordinates to check each of the .fits files for an observed supernova and performs photometry using the photutils package with a 1 kpc radius aperture.
 The code uses the keywords 'nd-int' or 'fd-int' by default, corresponding to int type files observed in the near and far UV respectively.
-For an outline of different file types, GALEX maintains a list of file naming conventions [here](http://galex.stsci.edu/gr6/?page=ddfaq).Before running the code, set the value of the following parameters located after the comment `#User set parameters`:
+For an outline of different file types, GALEX maintains a list of file naming conventions here.Before running the code, set the value of the following parameters located after the comment #User set parameters:

+Before running the code, set the value of the following parameters located after the comment `#User set parameters`:

 * region_file: The file path of a .reg file containing the names, locations, and redshifts for each supernova of interest.

-* output_file: The file path where the generated table should be written to.
-This path should not end with any extension.
+* output_file: The directory where the any generated output files should be written to.

-* fits_directory: The directory containing the .fits files you want to calculate surface brightness from.
+* fits_directory: A directory containing the .fits files you want to calculate surface brightness from.
 The script will automatically search through all sub directories as well.
-To change this behavior, alter the code following the comment "#We create a list of .fits files to perform photometry on"
+To change this behavior, alter the code following the comment `#We create a list of .fits files to perform photometry on`

-* uv_type: Set this object equal to 'nuv' or 'fuv' so that the code can set the remainder of the necessary parameters automatically.
+* uv_type: Set this object equal to 'nuv' or 'fuv' to signify observations in the near or far UV.
+This allows the code to set the remainder of the necessary parameters automatically.

+Setting these parameters should be the only input necessary from the user.
 The following parameters are automatically set depending on the value of uv_type:

 * file_key: A string which can be used to identify which files in fits_directory you want to perform photometry on.
 Files without file key in their name will not be analyzed.